-The following dance classes are single discipline classes which are more technique focused and help challenge the dancer.
+The following dance classes are single discipline classes that are geared towards older students.
+The classes are more technique focused and help challenge the dancer too.
 Dance Team classes require the approval of the dance instructor and Miss Maria before enrollment is granted.

 Ballet & Pointe